kabirt7/portfolio-site/README.md

 - simple links and icons to socials, email etc
 - hover effect ties into color palette
-- # NOTE: Spacing needs to be fixed on phone screens

 - using a scroll snap vertical design
 - html pages per section to make easier to navigate, using iframe to import into index